rodages/Project4-CompanyPlanner-client/README.md

 - Due to time constraints I have not included form validations and error handling for form inputs.
 Due to this at the current state of the project - the user would not have the best experience when trying to register an account with an already existing username, or entering invalid login credentials.

-- All site navigation including posting currently is available to everyone, but on the API side - only registered users can create posts/items/tasks/checklists.
+- All site navigation including posting currently is available to everyone, but on the API side - only registered users can create posts/ items/ tasks/ checklists.
 If anyone tries to do it without logging in - they will crash the server.

 ### <a name='challenges-wins'>Challenges and Wins</a>

-- using the `useLocalStorage` hook from the internet helped me to quickly set up tokens in the local storage compared to the third project where I had to tackle the problem myself from scratch.
+- Using the `useLocalStorage` hook from the internet helped me to quickly set up tokens in the local storage compared to the third project where I had to tackle the problem myself from scratch.

 \*newItemOrTask component tackles upload for both paths depending on which route has been chosen.
 It takes parameters from the URL using the `useParams() hook and uses the keyword to render the correct form.